willmgardner/academic_website/content/publication/gardner-global-2020/index.md

   of anemia by severity (mild, moderate, and severe).
 Finally, using a counterfactual analysis, we calculated the portion of total anemia prevalence attributable to 35 causes using cause-specific Hb shifts, cause prevalence, and the overall Hb distribution for each location, year, age, and sex.
+  <br /> <br />
-Results All ages anemia prevalence was 22.8% (95% CI: 22.6–23.1) globally in 2019, a decrease from 27.0% (26.7–27.2) in 1990.
+  Results: All ages anemia prevalence was 22.8%
+  (95% CI: 22.6–23.1) globally in 2019, a decrease from 27.0% (26.7–27.2) in 1990.
   While prevalence decreased over this time, total cases of anemia increased from 1.42 (1.41–1.43) billion in 1990 to 1.74 (1.72–1.76) billion in 2019.
 Prevalence